MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/IMPORTSTREAM-Function--Media-.md

 [!INCLUDE[mimetype](includes/mimetype_md.md)]

 *FileName*
  Type: Text

-Specifies a name for the media.
+Assigns a name to the media.
+You can use this parameter to give the media a user-friendly name to which you can code against.
+The text is stored in the **File Name** column of the **2000000184 Tenant Media** table.

 ## Property Value/Return Value
  Type: GUID